img img img img

 For those in HR, it can also be very challenging to manage the transition of executives into their new leadership positions.
 In larger companies it’s not unusual for there to be multiple executives from varying departments transitioning at the same time, which means a big amount of change across the company.

 HR reps then have to manage multiple different conditions, contracts, approaches etc., which can cause ROI and quality to suffer due to the overwhelming nature of these changes.
 The disruption continues throughout the company, as the teams that have lost these executives now have to compensate for their absence.
-If you are the HR leader in your organisation, don’t try and manage the transitioning of these executives on your own, especially if there are multiple transitions happening at once.
+If you are the HR leader in your organisation, don’t try and manage the transitioning of these executives on your own, especially if multiple transitions are happening at once.
 Be sure to engage with the leaders of these new leaders, and have one contact person per department if needed.
 This way you can ensure that the transitioning leaders are all under the same approach and coaching style; cohesion throughout the executive leadership roles gives your company the reassurance that each leader understands their role and has the tools and skills to get positive results.

 Learn more about our Leadership and Executive Coaching at LeadershipHQ!